swacamp/web/_posts/2000-03-03-keynotes_en.md

 that have not been described in the classic Domain-driven Design books.

 _Michael Plöd is Principal Consultant at innoQ.
-His current topics of interest are Microservices, Domain-driven Design, polyglot pesistences, alternatives to old style software architectures, Event Sourcing and presentation techniques for developers and architects._
+His current topics of interest are Microservices, Domain-driven Design, polyglot persistences, alternatives to old style software architectures, Event Sourcing and presentation techniques for developers and architects._